mohitsharma3119/Interview-Challenge-Mohit-Sharma/README.md

 ### Screenshots of output attached in documentation

-### Basic frontend created (Not created separate components to handle errors basic messages implemented)
+### Basic frontend created (Not created separate components to handle errors, basic messages implemented)

 ### After uploading csv it redirects to the screen to display data.